-Laura Dunkley explains why she thinks the Originals range of furniture from Ercol includes some real design classics.
+Laura Dunkley explains why furniture designer Lucian Ercolani is her design hero.
+And why she loves some classics from the Originals range of furniture from Ercol.

 More than 50 years after it was designed, the Originals range from British furniture manufacturer Ercol looks as contemporary and fresh as it did when it first launched.